Ocean Dream accidents and incidents

 |19 September 1999||Propulsion / Power Loss|

 (MS Carnival Tropicale) On September 19, 1999, the ship suffered an engine room fire accident while en-route from Cozumel Mexico back to homeport Tampa Florida.
-The vessel remained disabled (drifting without propulsion) in Gulf of Mexico for 2 days.
+The vessel remained disabled (drifting without propulsion) in the Gulf of Mexico for 2 days.
 No injuries were reported.

 You can add more details on reported here accident or submit new / your own Ocean Dream ship incident ("Cruise Minus" report) via CruiseMapper's contact form.